History of the British National Party: Griffin leadership, identity nationalism, growth years (1999–2007)

-Major electoral breakthrough, European Parliament, 2007 to 2010
+Major electoral breakthrough, European Parliament (2007–2010)

 In the 2009 European elections the British National Party won two seats in the European Parliament.
 Andrew Brons was elected in the Yorkshire and the Humber regional constituency with 9.8% of the vote.
 Party chairman Nick Griffin was elected in the North West region, with 8% of the vote.
 Nationally, the BNP received 6.26%.
 Griffin stated that it was "a great victory ... we go on from here."
 Meanwhile, the Labour and Conservative parties both referred to it as a "sad moment".
 The Archbishops of Canterbury and York said it would be tragic if people abstained or voted BNP at the local and European elections.
 In local elections held the same day, the BNP also won its first three county council seats in Lancashire, Leicestershire and Hertfordshire.
 The breakthrough of the British National Party in the 2009 European elections was widely reported throughout Britain by the media.
 Matthew Goodwin in his article "The BNP's breakthrough", notes that the British National Party was able to capitalise on widespread public anxiety over immigration.
 Also in light of the United Kingdom Parliamentary expenses scandal, there was media speculation that the BNP could do well in the polls, as voters sought an alternative party to register their protest.
 Nick Griffin claimed that the success of the British National Party was down to its modernisation, having kept things "simple" and ditched the fringe in the movement who were concerned with "... genetics, Zionism and historical revisionism".
 He also claimed the party's success was down to the fact the mainstream parties in Britain never discussed immigration, while the British National Party openly did and were not scared to do so:

 At the end of 2009, the party's membership was 12,632, its highest.
 It also had set up BNPtv, its own online video outlet, a student wing (Student BNP) and the Young BNP (British Nationalist Youth Movement).
 The party's financial resources had also increased from £726,455 (in 2006) to £1,983,947.

 In 2009, Nick Griffin appeared on the BBC's Question Time, amid significant public controversy.